urbanjost/M_uuid/docs/STATUS.md

 ## STATUS

-On each push or pull request this repository automatically runs "fpm test" to run its unit tests on Ubunto(gfortran,ifort), MacOS(gfortran), and MSWindows(gfortran) using github actions.
+On each push or pull request this repository automatically runs "fpm test" to run its unit tests on Ubuntu(gfortran,ifort), MacOS(gfortran), and MSWindows(gfortran) using github actions.

 The results are able to be viewed using the **Actions** button at the